plenigo/plenigo.github.io/pages/custom_integration/registration_and_login_with_SDKs.md

 ### JavaScript

-For JavaScript integration you  have to use the `plenigo.registration()` method for this purpose:
+For JavaScript integration you  have to use the `plenigo.registration()` method in order to do a registration with plenigo.

 In the Page you have to replace the **COMPANY_ID** in the Javascript declaration, e.g. if you have the following link: